-I graduated as an industrial designer from the Zurich University of the Arts (ZHdK) and as a medical doctor from the University of Zurich with an MD thesis on magnetic resonance neurography and diffusion tensor imaging (DTI).
+I graduated as an industrial designer from the Zurich University of the Arts (ZHdK) and as a physician from the University of Zurich with an MD thesis on magnetic resonance neurography and diffusion tensor imaging (DTI).

-After my first education I worked for design agencies such as Hannes Wettstein and Paolo Fancelli, in the field industrial and consumer goods design as well as in the development of medical technology (insulin pumps and devices for diabetic patients, orthopedic instruments).
+After my first education, I worked in the field of industrial and consumer goods design as well as in the development of medical technology (insulin pumps and devices for diabetic patients, orthopedic instruments).

-- Imaging of ancient mummified tissues and skeletons
+- Diagnostic imaging of ancient mummified and skeletal human remains.

 IEM Clinical & Investigational Imaging Lab

 The Palaeopathology and Mummy Research Group runs an advanced imaging laboratory featuring portable conventional and in-house engineered tomographic X-ray devices (for on-site use in museums and at archaeological excavations), as well as various stationary diagnostic and pre-clinical imaging systems.